instructlab/community/CONTRIBUTOR_ROLES.md

   * Authoring or reviewing PRs on GitHub.
   * Contributing to community discussions (e.g. meetings, Slack).

-* You have been sponsored by two Maintainers or Reviewers.
+* You have been sponsored by two Maintainers.

 Any person who meets the requirements may be nominated by a contributor, including themselves.
 To nominate a contributor or yourself: